 Here I describe noble but tragic lives–narratives of Concord men and women who “made the ultimate sacrifice,” during World War I. Many of them died from the influenza pandemic that unexpectedly snuffed out the breath of the young and healthy.
 The research was challenging for me, as the primary evidence of their service does not exist in one place, and was compiled and woven into a coherent chronicle only with a great, concerted effort.
 My goal is for the not only the families of these fallen, but complete strangers, to connect with them, feel proud of them, and be grateful and honored by their service as I am.
 The WWI Centennial website states that “a man is only missing if he is forgotten.”
 Let us not forget.

-The two prior articles on this blog about Concord during WWI are “World War I Memorials in Concord” that detail the five local memorial monuments along with their location and inscriptions.
+The two prior articles on this blog about Concord during WWI are “World War I Memorials in Concord” that detail the five local memorial monuments and 1 honor monument along with their location and inscriptions.
 The second article, “The Penacook Brigade in World War 1,” was written to honor the men of Penacook, a village in the western part of Concord New Hampshire.
 My inspiration to write that story was based on a photograph of those brave men provided by Ruth Speed.

 Caveat: To write only about the celebrities in service would be an incomplete truth.
 I honor them all now using the list of names engraved on the Concord monuments as my basis.
 If you feel I have left someone out, please bring it to my attention so they may be included here.
 Please NOTE: Due to the great length of this story, those who have already received a separate story will only be linked.

 Those who lost their lives during WWI

 The following legend is used to show the source of the name provided on this list.
 Soldier or nurse is listed on:

 [A] WWI Roll of Honor, Doric Hall, State House, Concord NH

 [B] Adjutant General’s List of Killed in Action from New Hampshire